Dublin in 4 Days: The perfect itinerary

 Welcome to the Emerald Isle, fellow wanderers!
 If you’re planning your first Irish adventure, look no further than the vibrant capital city of Dublin as your starting point.
 This charming metropolis, with its rich tapestry of history, culture, and modern allure, offers the perfect introduction to the wonders of Ireland.

-**Wandering Works for Us contains affiliate links is part of Viator, Get Your Guide, Booking.com, trip advisor and Amazon Services Associates Program LLC.
+**Wandering Works for Us contains affiliate links and is part of Viator, Get Your Guide, Booking.com, TripAdvisor, and Amazon Services Associates Program LLC.
 If you make a purchase using one of the links, I may make a small commission at no extra cost to you.

 Christ Church